dahlb/ha_kia_hyundai/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-A custom integration for Kia Uvo USA region.
+A custom integration for Kia Uvo/Hyundai Bluelink in the USA/Canada regions.
 This project was mostly inspired by this [home assistant integration](https://github.com/fuatakgun/kia_uvo)

 Warning ahead; this is pre-alpha phase, please do not expect something fully functional, I will improve the integration by time.